 If you experience a serious reaction to an insect’s sting, schedule an appointment with one of our allergists for a proper diagnosis.
 The doctor can determine the best form of treatment.

 We may suggest immunotherapy for effective long-term treatment.
-This involves giving small doses of your allergen to help your body develop a natural immunity to the trigger allergen.
+This involves giving small doses of your allergen (which is actually venom) to help your body develop a natural immunity to the trigger allergen.

 We offer same day appointments, knowledgeable Doctors and effective insect allergy treatment.
 Contact Allergy & Asthma Consultants today, we’re experienced in insect allergy treatment.